 Hey folks!
 Transparency Disclosure- Some of the links in this article are affiliate links.
 That means I’ll receive a small commission if you decide to click on it and buy something.
 Don’t worry, it doesn’t cost you anything extra!

 Life is rough sometimes.
 It’s hard, and it’s painful, and it’s every day.
 But it doesn’t have to be hard all the time.
-You can change your life starting today by setting goals and implementing small changes that add up over time.
-Start developing good habits with these 19 ways to improve your life.
+Starting today, you can change your life by setting goals and implementing small changes that add up over time.
+Start developing good habits and learn how to change your life.

 What 3 Habits Will Improve Your Life?

 Improving your life is sometimes about building good habits.
-There are a lot of things on this list, but when we talk about building a healthy lifestyle, we are talking about building good habits that will improve your life.
+There are many things on this list, but when we talk about building a healthy lifestyle, we are talking about building good habits that will improve your life.

 Meditation is on every life improvement list for a reason.
 It works.
 Meditating for just 10 minutes a day can make you happier and healthier.
 It will reduce stress and improve your mindfulness.

 Getting started with meditation can be difficult.
-I was resistant to it because the thought of sitting still with just my thoughts for 10 full minutes (or more!) seemed horrible!
-What was I supposed to do or think about?
+I was resistant to it because the thought of sitting still with just my thoughts for ten whole minutes (or more!) seemed horrible!
 How do you even clear your mind?

 The key to learning to meditate, like anything, is practice.
 It’s going to feel weird the first few times.
-Your brain won’t stop thinking it’s random thoughts, so don’t expect it to.
-Acknowledge the thoughts and let them flow through you and move on.
+Your brain won’t stop thinking it’s random thoughts, so don’t expect it.
+Acknowledge the thoughts and let them flow through you, and move on.
 Don’t linger on anything.
-As you get used to it, you’ll see that it decreases stress and increases your well-being.
+As you get used to it, you’ll see that it decreases stress and increases your wellbeing.

 When you’re feeling down, the last thing you want to do is work out.
 I know.
-Moving your body in a strenuous work out sounds terrible.
-But exercising doesn’t have to be strenuous.
+Moving your body in a strenuous workout sounds terrible.
+But exercising doesn’t have to be harsh.
 I’m not telling you to run a marathon or compete in a trilithon.
 I’m telling you that you can improve your life right now just by getting your blood flowing a little.

-It doesn’t really matter how long you work out for.
+It doesn’t matter how long you work out.
 Even just a tiny bit of physical activity, if that’s all you can handle, releases endorphins, reduces stress, and is good for your physical health.

 Eat Healthier Meals

-Eating healthy meals is definitely a habit that you want to develop.
-I know, sometimes it’s easier to grab a cheap to-go meal at the local burger joint, but that meal is bad for your wallet, your waistline, and your overall health.
+Eating healthy meals is a habit that you want to develop.
+I know, sometimes it’s easier to grab a cheap to-go dinner at the local burger joint, but that’s bad for your wallet, your waistline, and your overall health.

-Prepare a few healthier meals every week doesn’t have to be difficult or expensive.
+Preparing a few healthier meals every week doesn’t have to be difficult or expensive.
 One of my favorite things to eat is a baked sweet potato with a side of spinach.
 It’s filling, nutritious, and doesn’t take a whole lot of time.
 The sweet potato takes about an hour to bake, but I can do other things during that time.
 Another favorite meal is a salad.
-It takes about ten minutes to chop some lettuce, cucumbers and tomatoes for an easy, healthy dinner salad.
-Swapping a few fatty meals out healthier meals every week will boost your happiness and help you and your family build healthy habits.
+It takes about ten minutes to chop some lettuce, cucumbers, and tomatoes for an easy, healthy dinner salad.
+Swapping a few fatty meals out for more nutritious meals every week will boost your happiness and help you and your family build healthy habits.

 How Can I Improve My Life in 24 Hours?